microsoft/vscode-wiki/Sanity-Check.md

 ### Windows & macOS

 1. Download the CLI archive and extract it
-2. Run it with `./code tunnel`, login against GitHub
+2. Run it with `./code tunnel` and make sure it starts and you see the license notice
-3. Open the vscode.dev link returned by the command to test the tunnel end-to-end

 ### Linux